Polycephaly: Hinduism

 Though usually depicted with one head, some deities like Ganesha (in Heramba form) and Shiva (Sadashiva) have aspects where they are depicted with multiple heads; five in this case.
 The Vishvarupa form of Vishnu is described as having infinite heads.

 Besides deities, demons (asura and rakshasa) may be depicted with multiple heads.
-The demon-king Ravana Ravana is depicted and described as having ten heads, although sometimes he is shown with only nine heads because he has sacrificed a head to convince Shiva.
-Trishira his son is depicted with three heads.
+The demon-king Ravana is depicted and described as having ten heads, although sometimes he is shown with only nine heads because he has sacrificed a head to convince Shiva.
+Trishira, his son, is depicted with three heads.

 Animal races in Hindu mythology like Nāgas (serpents) may have multiple heads.
 The Naga Shesha is depicted with five or seven hoods, but said to have infinite hoods.
 Uchchaihshravas is a celestial seven-headed horse.
 The divine white elephant Airavata is depicted with multiple heads, trunks and tusks.